This post may contain affiliate links. Read the full disclosure here.

 Other randoms types of water you can use:

-- Fish tank water
+• Fish tank water

-- Pet dish water (or any drinking water that would otherwise be wasted
+• Pet dish water (or any drinking water that would otherwise be wasted)

-- Dehumidifier water
+• Dehumidifier water

-Watering in summer vs. winter
+Watering in summer vs winter

 This really harks back to the one rule you mustn’t break: don’t water your plants unless they need it.

-In summer, the combination of the warm weather and accelerated growth means that some plants may need watering every other day.
+In summer, the combination of warm weather and accelerated growth means that some plants may need watering every other day.

 In winter, however, your plants may go for weeks without drying out – especially if your house retains its humidity.
 Just make sure you check the soil before you water.
 If you keep the soil too moist in winter it can encourage pests, and since we tend to check our plants less in winter, infestations can soon creep up on us.